Priscilla Movie Soundtrack — Full Tracklist, Composer & FAQ

 Priscilla Movie Soundtrack

 Priscilla premiered at the 80th Venice International Film Festival on September 4, 2023.
-It will be released in the United States by A24 on November 3, 2023.
+It was released in the United States by A24 on November 3, 2023.

 Music of Priscilla Movie